vlpolyansky/vgt/README.md

 <br>`-DCMAKE_CXX_FLAGS="-D<key>=<value>"`.
 The following keys are available:
 - `DIMENSIONALITY` If you have a fixed dimensionality of your data, then, following the suggestions from Eigen about [fixed size matrices](https://eigen.tuxfamily.org/dox/classEigen_1_1Matrix.html#fixedsize), you can compile the sources for that specific dimensionality to potentially speed up the computations.
 Default dimensionality used is `Eigen::Dynamic`.
 - `FTYPE` By default, all computations are performed in `long double`.
 However, if you want to use some other floating-point type you can pass the corresponding flag to _cmake_, for example `-DFTYPE=double`.
 Be prepared that by using `double` or `float`, the numeric instability may drastically increase in high-dimensional spaces.
 You can control it by looking at the number of failed validations after running an algorithm.<p>
 You may also opt to use multiple-precision arithmetics libraries, such as [MPIR](http://www.mpir.org/) or [GMP](https://gmplib.org/).
-Such libraries are not included in this package, so you would need to include them manually and update the line `using ftype = long double;` in `utils.h` with your preferred floating-point type.
+Such libraries are not included in this package, so you would need to include them manually and update the line `using ftype = long double;` in `vgt/utils.h` with your preferred floating-point type.
 Using these libraries would allow one to achieve a desired numeric stability at the cost of a slower running time.

 ### Executables
 All executables have a `-h` command line argument to show an up-to-date information about the available command line arguments.